 8. Find a spot to place stocking fillers and impulse buys

 Most of your holiday season sales will be from someone who is buying a gift for another person.
 Probably not only one other person, but many others.
 Buying so many gifts can get expensive and thus, most people might have a budget for each gift.
 Thus, use this knowledge and consider placing some cheaper products strategically on your website.
-For instance, place a “others also bought” or “you may also like” call-to-action element at the footer of your web pages or your Interactive Experiences.
-If you are selling t-shirts, you might want to suggest some jeans or jackets.
-That way, your customers can quickly and easily add the product to their shopping cart and increase their average cart spending.

-9. Create Holiday Marketing Campaigns for other holidays than Christmas
+9. Create holiday marketing campaigns for other holidays than Christmas

 10. Make your brand identity reflect the holiday spirit